About

 TypeScriptReactNext.jsNode.jsSQLPostgreSQLTailwind CSSAPI Design

-I primarily work with modern web technologies and structured data systems.
-I'm especially interested in projects where frontend interfaces, backend logic, and data modeling all need to work together coherently.
+I primarily work with modern web technologies for full-stack applications.
+I'm especially interested in projects where frontend interfaces, backend logic, data modeling, and workflow design all need to work together coherently.

 What This Site Is For